NISHUNISARGA/SystemVerilog_Datatypes/Datatypes.md

 - <span style="color:orange">Increased maintainability:</span> If you need to change the definition of a complex data type, you only need to modify the typedef statement.
 Without typedef, you would need to find and modify every instance of the data type in your code.

         Example: typedef eth_pkt pktQ[$];
-        now pktQ will act as a datatype.
+        now pktQ will be act as datatype.
 - <span style="color:orange">Reduced errors:</span> By using typedef to define complex data types, you can reduce the risk of errors caused by using the wrong data type.
 - <span style="color:orange">Improved code reuse:</span> By defining complex data types with typedef, you can reuse them in multiple modules and packages.
 ---
 ### <span style="color:green">Example 1:</span>

     Declare array(size = 10) of dynamic array(size = 5) of queue of integers(3)
-    Note: while normal declaring of variable: -> if you're using typedef: <-
+    note : while normal declaring of variable: -> if your using typedef: <-

-            according to question, this multidimensional can hold the integer value means the datatype is int
+            according to question this multidimension can hold the integer value means datatype is int

             integer A[9:0][5][$:3];